frisk-from-paris/anki-card-generator/README.md

 ## Description

-This project aims at easily converting data files to a deck of Anki cards.
+This project is meant to turn an excel sheet or any data format to anki notes.

-## Types of cards
+## Types of notes

-In one file you can have multiple types of notes, which are the following
+The code is built to be able to support multiple types of notes in the future.
+For now, we support 'simple_translate' notes, which are cards with a sentence in french and farsi.
+You can chose which cards you want generated (either french to persian or vice versa.)

 ### Simple Translate